by G. Jack Urso

 FCC task force knocked the networks for poor children's programming than,

-announced the premiere of "Hot Hero Sandwich," both ambitious new
+the premiere of “Hot Hero Sandwich,” both ambitious new efforts for young

-Hero Sandwich," however, premieres today at noon on Channel 4 (and 185 of
+Sandwich, ” however, premieres today at noon on Channel 4 (and 185 of the 216

-the 216 other NBC stations) and it is going everywhere, including bananas,
+other NBC stations) and it is going everywhere, including bananas, coconuts,

-cocunuts, hog-wild and right through the roof.
-This sparkling skyrocket
+hog-wild and right through the roof.
+This sparkling skyrocket constitutes one

 A frantic

-Hart and mixes sketches about the hills and valleys of adolescence -- problems
+sketches about the hills and valleys of adolescence -- problems of adjustment,

-of adjustment, identity, and complexion -- with songs, animation and candid
+identity, and complexion -- with songs, animation and candid interviews that

 On the first